-- The GDPR introduces a mandatory obligation for controllers and processors to appoint a DPO in specified circumstances, including: - If you are a public body; or - If your core activities require regular and systematic monitoring of data subjects on a large scale; or - If your core activities involve large scale processing of sensitive data and data relating to criminal convictions (Article 37(1)). - The recitals highlight that in the private sector, the "core activities" of a controller relate to its primary activities and do not relate to the processing of personal data as ancillary activities (Recital 97). - The GDPR does not define what constitutes "large-scale" processing, but the WP29 Guidance on DPOs recommends that following factors are considered: - the number of data subjects; - the volume of personal data; - the duration of processing; and - the geographical extent. - Examples of a "large-scale" processing include processing of customer data by a bank or by an insurance company. - The notion of "regular and systemic monitoring" is not defined, but examples include: data-driven marketing activities; profiling and scoring for risk-assessment purposes; location tracking; behavioural advertising: and CCTV (WP29 Guidance on DPOs).
+- The GDPR introduces a mandatory obligation for controllers and processors to appoint a DPO in specified circumstances, including: - If you are a public body; or - " If your core activities require regular and systematic monitoring of data subjects on a large scale; or - If your core activities involve large scale processing of sensitive data and data relating to criminal convictions (Article 37(1)). - The recitals highlight that in the private sector, the "core activities" of a controller relate to its primary activities and do not relate to the processing of personal data as ancillary activities (Recital 97). - Member States retain a discretion to require the appointment of DPOs in other circumstances (Article 37(4)).

-- Member States retain a discretion to require the appointment of DPOs in other circumstances (Article 37(4)). - Group companies can appoint a single DPO, provided that the DPO "is easily accessible from each establishment" (Article 37(2)). - DPOs do not need to be legally qualified.
-A DPO can be either an employee of the organisation or a contractor, but should have "expert knowledge of data protection law". - A DPO should not hold a position that leads him or her to determine the purposes and means of data processing.
-Conflicting positions may include senior management positions, such as CEO or COO, head of marketing or HR (Article 37(5) & (6)). - If a company does not wish a DPO that has been appointed on a voluntary basis to be subject to the statutory duties of a DPO, it should be made clear in communications with the company that the title of the individual or consultant is not a DPO - The GDPR sets out the minimum tasks of a DPO: - Inform and advise their colleagues of their data protection obligations; - Monitor compliance with the GDPR and the organisation's data protection policies; - Provide advice regarding PIAs; - Co-operate with the relevant supervisory authority, and - Act as a contact point for the supervisory authority on data processing issues (Article 39(1)).
+- Group companies can appoint a single DPO, provided that the DPO "is easily accessible from each establishment" (Article 37(2)). - DPOs do not need to be legally qualified.
+A DPO can be either an employee of the organisation or a contractor, but should have "expert knowledge of data protection law" (Article 37(5) & (6)). - The GDPR sets out the minimum tasks of a DPO: - " Inform and advise their colleagues of their data protection obligations; - Monitor compliance with the GDPR and the organisation's data protection policies;